ClickHouse/ClickHouse/docs/en/operations/table_engines/replication.md

 - The `DROP TABLE` query deletes the replica located on the server where the query is run.
 - The `RENAME` query renames the table on one of the replicas.
 In other words, replicated tables can have different names on different replicas.

 ClickHouse uses [Apache ZooKeeper](https://zookeeper.apache.org) for storing replicas meta information.
-Use ZooKeeper version 3.4.5 or later.
+Use ZooKeeper version 3.4.5 or newer.

 To use replication, set parameters in the [zookeeper](../server_settings/settings.md#server-settings_zookeeper) server configuration section.